 India is among the founding members of UNESCO and has been playing a very active role in promoting UNESCO’s ideals and objectives.
 The Executive Board acting under the authority of the General Conference examines the programme of work for the Organization and corresponding budget estimates submitted to it by the Director-General.
-It consists of 58 Member States, each with a four-year term of office.
+It consists of 193 Member States as of January, 2019, each with a four-year term of office.
 It meets twice a year except for the General Conference year, when it meets additionally after the General Conference has finished.
-India was one of the six elected Vice-Chairpersons for 2012-2013.

 2. India’s Representation in the Executive Board

 India has been an active representative on the Executive Board of UNESCO continuously from its inception.
+India’s Representative in the Executive Board of UNESCO is Sh.
+Vishal V. Sharma, PRI to UNESCO.
 The list of India’s designated Members on the UNESCO Executive Board is attached at Annexure-1.

 3. Permanent Delegation of India at UNESCO, Paris

-India has established an office of Permanent Delegation at UNESCO, Paris.
-Ms. Ruchira Kamboj (IFS-87) has taken over as the present Permanent Representative of India (PRI) to UNESCO since 15th April, 2014.
+India is having an office of Permanent Delegation at UNESCO, Paris.
+Sh.
+Vishal V Sharma has taken over as the present Ambassador/Permanent Representative of India (PRI) to UNESCO since 1st October, 2020.

 4. India’s participation in the UNESCO subsidiary organs and committees:

 List of UNESCO Committees and Subsidiary organs on which India is a Member is given in Annexure-2